 Due to the ongoing pandemic however, only one client will be receiving a transfer at a time.

 Safewalk operates anywhere on the UBC Endowment lands, so we will go as far as Blanca street.
 Please keep in mind, that if you’re calling from further away, your wait time may be a bit longer just to accommodate for the time it takes to walk or drive to you.

-All comments, reviews and inquiries can be sent to the Safewalk Coordinator.
-We take client comments very seriously and will always try to respond in a timely manner.
+All comments, reviews and inquiries can be sent directly to the Safewalk Coordinator (Safewalk@ams.ubc.ca) who will review them.
+We take client comments very seriously and will do our best to respond quickly and resolve the issue.

 If you are feeling unsafe getting to a party and have no friends to go with you, we’re here for you.
 Please keep in mind though, that our drivers have the right to refuse service to anyone who is intoxicated and cannot consent to receiving a ride.

-Safewalk does not discriminate, and we aim to help anyone we can.
+Safewalk aims to help whoever we can.
 However, employees reserve the right to deny anyone a walk if:

-- They feel that the client is unable to care for themselves or consent to a trip.
+- They feel that the client is unable to care for themselves or consent to a trip on their own

-Safewalk is a non-discriminatory service that prioritizes people who are alone and the most vulnerable.
-We encourage students to enforce safety in numbers.
-If you’re in a group and can’t call Safewalk, feel free to ask our Dispatch to set up calling points with you.
-They will be more than happy to have you call every few minutes to check in so that we know you’re safe.
+If you’re traveling with a group but will be splitting off at a certain point and you feel unsafe, then feel free to give us a call or ask our Dispatch to set up calling points with you.
+They will be more than happy to call every few minutes to check in so that we know you’re safe.